 Thanks are due especially to Susan Reid who has contributed many of the MP3 clips (and many of her own tunes) on this site, Jean Rhéaume for valuable help with ABC notation and sheet music for Québécois tunes, and to David Kaynor who taught us many of these tunes.

-Also, thanks to to several online resources for some of the material on this site.
+Also, thanks to to many online resources for some of the material on this site.
 Chief among them:

 Other traditional music sources: